dave2k77/long-range-dependence-project/tutorials/01_getting_started.md

 3. **Data generation issues**: Check that your random seed is set for reproducibility
 4. **Analysis failures**: Ensure your data has sufficient length (recommend at least 500 points)

+### Recent Fixes Applied

+The following issues have been resolved in recent updates:

+1. **ArmaProcess Parameter Error**: Fixed `random_state` parameter issue in ARFIMA generation
+2. **Method Parameter Validation**: Corrected parameter lists for all generation methods
+3. **Import Path Updates**: Updated all import statements to match current codebase structure
+4. **Tutorial Accuracy**: All code examples now work with the current implementation

+### Getting Help

 For more help, check the project documentation or create an issue on GitHub.